cyborginstitute/administration/source/monitoring-tactics.rst

       An event or :term:`alert` that lies beyond the monitoring :term:`threshold`, but does not indicate that there is an operational issue.
-Typically this is caused by too sensitive monitoring infrastructure or imporperly configure
+Typically this is caused by too sensitive monitoring infrastructure or improperly configure
       thresholds.
 Not only are false positives annoying, they decrease the effectiveness of other alerts because users are more likely to dismiss alerts that are true positives.
 At the same time,